How to Enable or Disable DLNA Streaming on Windows 11

 Note: This step requires admin privileges.

-You can manage services via PowerShell.
-Run as administrator and use the following command to start the discovery service:
+You can also manage services using PowerShell.
+Open it as an administrator and use this command to start the discovery service:

 Start-Service SSDPSRV